Tip Sheet: Create A Family Safety Plan

-- Discuss these guidelines with any other adults who spend time around or supervise the children (e.g., if a child does not want to hug or kiss someone hello or goodbye, then he or she can shake hands instead).
+- Discuss these guidelines with any other adults who spend time around or supervise the children (e.g., if a child does not want to hug or kiss someone hello or goodbye, then they can shake hands instead).

-- Let children know that if they are not comfortable being around a particular adult or older child, then you or another adult will let that person know this (e.g., tell him or her that you don’t want your child to sit on his/her lap).
+- Let children know that if they are not comfortable being around a particular adult or older child, then you or another adult will let that person know this (e.g., tell them that you don’t want your child to sit on their lap).